Niall-Garvey/RP1SkinAgeing_scRNA/README.md

 ## Project Outline

 ### Skin Ageing Mechanisms:
 Skin ageing involves cellular and molecular changes that affect skin structure, resilience, and function.
-This project aims to provide a comprehensive, multi-omics perspective by analysing **scRNA-seq** data  to uncover gene regulatory networks and protein modifications linked to ageing in human skin.
+This project aims to analyse **scRNA-seq** data to map gene function and skin cell subtype variations linked to ageing in human eyelid.

 ### scRNA-seq:
 - **Dataset**: A dataset from the study “A Single-Cell Transcriptomic Atlas of Human Skin Aging” has been processed through the **Yascp pipeline**.